Snoozeds/DankRPG/README.md

 You will also need to install [Redis](https://redis.io/topics/quickstart) and run it.
 You may change Redis to something else if you wish, but it would require somewhat significant code changes.
 Help for this is not provided.

 Once you have done this, you can run the bot using `node index.js`.
 If no errors occur, you should be good to go.
+You may use a process manager to do this.

+If you want daily quest support, you will also need to run the `quests.js` file inside /utils by using `node quests.js`.
+This starts a cron job that runs every day at 00:00 UTC.
+It is **highly** recommended to use a process manager for this.

-I then recommend using a process manager like [PM2](https://npmjs.com/package/pm2) or [forever](https://www.npmjs.com/package/forever) to keep the bot running.
+I recommend using a process manager like [PM2](https://npmjs.com/package/pm2) or [forever](https://www.npmjs.com/package/forever) to keep the bot running.

 If you have any issues relating to the code, or running the bot, please open an issue on this repository by following this link: [Open issue](https://github.com/Snoozeds/DankRPG/issues/new)